Mars: Modeling Context & State Representations with Contrastive Learning for End-to-End Task-Oriented Dialog: Methodology

 \section{Methodology}

-To achieve better task completion of the task-oriented dialog system described in Section~\ref{sec:third}, we propose two contrastive learning methods: point-wise context-state and group-wise context-state contrastive learning.
+To tackle our conjectures and enhance the relationship modeling between dialog context and corresponding semantic state representations of the task-oriented dialog system described in Section~\ref{sec:third}, we propose two contrastive learning methods: pair-aware context\&state and group-aware context\&state contrastive learning.
 Figure \ref{fig:methods} illustrates the architecture of a task-oriented dialog system with our proposed methods.
-Generally, for any contrastive learning method, contrastive learning objective functions $\mathcal{L}_{dscl}$ and $\mathcal{L}_{ascl}$ are added for dialog state tracking and response generation tasks, respectively, to enhancing the relationship modeling between dialog context and its semantic representations during end-to-end dialog training.
+Generally, for any contrastive learning method, contrastive learning objective functions $\mathcal{L}_{bscl}$ and $\mathcal{L}_{ascl}$ are added for dialog state tracking and response generation tasks, respectively, to enhancing the relationship modeling between dialog context and semantic state representations during end-to-end dialog training.
 The general objective function can be reformulated as follows:

 { } where $\lambda_{1}$ and $\lambda_{2}$ are hyper-parameters that adjust the weight of the objective functions.